Keyboard shortcuts

 Theming

 Themes are defined in config/themes.toml.
-Change the active theme and save — dwm, terminal, rofi, and polybar all update instantly.
+Change the active theme and save to update dwm, terminal, GTK, and Qt styling.
 No restart needed.

 [active]